marceljaworski/marceljaworski/README.md

-:wave: Hi!
+Hi! :wave:

-:octocat: marceljaworski
+I am  marceljaworski :bust_in_silhouette:

-Creative professional with 5 years experience in photography and video editing.
-Recent university graduate seeking to build a career in IT as a web developer.
+Creative professional with 5 years experience in photography and video editing. :movie_camera:

-Hobby :bicyclist:
+Recent university graduate seeking to build a career in IT as a web developer. :computer:

-:de: I live in Germany
+Hobbys :bicyclist: :juggling_person:

-:globe_with_meridians: I speak Deutsch, Spanisch.
+I live in Germany :de: